First Hand Experience – House Sitting Portugal

 We had spent a day with the owner getting to know the pets and the area, especially the walks.
 She had drawn us a map showing all the preferred places to walk safely with the dogs.
 We got the hang of the routes and confidence with the dogs.

 One thing the owner wanted was for the male dog to be let off the lead.
-Not something I would normally agree to, but she reassured us, and we could see as a large collie, he needed a run and did come back easily.
+This is not something I would normally agree to, but she reassured us, and we could see that, as a large collie, he needed a run and did come back easily.

 Giving meds was straightforward.
-Each dog got a piece of sausage and the dog that needed the meds had the tablet inside her sausage.
+Each dog got a piece of sausage, and the dog that needed the meds had the tablet inside her sausage.
 Yep, guess what?
-Whilst under pressure from the dogs to provide the sausage quickly, my partner managed to give the tablet-filled sausage to the wrong dog!
-Both of these ‘incidents’ we only told the owner on her return – she laughed so much she cried.
+While under pressure from the dogs to provide the sausage quickly, my partner gave the tablet-filled sausage to the wrong dog!
+On her return, we only told the owner about both of these ‘incidents’—she laughed so much she cried.
 We were the ones to be reassured then!

 This is the house-sitting experience of Karyll Browne from Its Never Too Late Lifestyle.